renaldyhidayatt/renaldyhidayatt/README.md

 I'm a **Software Engineer** with a deep passion for backend development and building reliable, scalable systems.
 I enjoy working with modern programming languages and technologies to create clean, maintainable, and high-performing applications.

-Skilled in **Golang, Python, Java, and Rust**, I focus on developing APIs, designing microservices architectures, and integrating robust messaging systems like **Kafka** and **RabbitMQ**.
+Skilled in **Golang, Python, Java, Rust, PHP, JavaScript, and TypeScript**, I focus on developing APIs, designing microservices architectures, and integrating robust messaging systems like **Kafka** and **RabbitMQ**.
 My enthusiasm for programming drives me to turn hobbies into impactful, real-world projects—combining creativity with strong technical execution.

 I stay actively engaged with the latest tech trends, continuously refining my skills and applying them across a wide range of use cases—from payment systems to recommendation engines and developer tools.